mpcarl-ibm/crs-docs/_beta/beta.md

 top-level: gettingstarted
 ---

 IBM Cloud Object Storage provides a high performance solution to the problem of managing increasingly vast amounts of unstructured data.
-Data is stored in the public cloud and accessed using either S3 or Swift interfaces.
+Information is sliced, encrypted, and dispersed across three regional data centers and accessed using an S3 interface.

-Object storage does not use a traditional directory tree.
-Discrete units of data (objects) exist at the same level in a storage pool.
-Each object has a unique, identifying name that an application uses to retrieve it.
-Additionally, each object may have metadata that is retrieved with it.
-Objects and metadata are accessed directly by applications using an Representational State Transfer (REST) web services API, rather than being directly manipulated by users.

-When using the S3 interface, information is sliced, encrypted, and dispersed across a system of storage devices.
-This decentralized approach provides very high reliability, durability, and scalability, and allows for individual storage devices to be added, removed, or upgraded on the fly with no downtime.
+Standard Cross Regional Service provides higher reliability and availability than using a single regional data center at the cost of slightly higher latency.
+If a given region is compromised the object store continues to function without impediment.
+When the data center comes back online, the information is rebuilt and the system continues to function normally.

+Customers can use either a web-based portal, or a RESTful S3 API to interact with their storage.
+This documentation provides support to get started with provisioning accounts, creating buckets and uploading objects, and a reference of common interactions supported by the API.

+The Standard Cross Regional Service is currently in beta, and only available to registered users.
+Please contact IBM sales to enroll if not registered.